aquasecurity/tfsec/tfsec-to-trivy-migration-guide.md

 **Does Trivy support junit?**

-Currenlty, Trivy does not support junit.
+Currently, Trivy does not support junit.
 It is tough to maintain several formats on our end.
 We wanted to maintain basic formats like JSON only.

 For more information, please [see the following issue.](https://github.com/aquasecurity/trivy/issues/3753)